 Food Pantry

-The Batavia Interfaith Food Pantry is a 501(c)(3) not-for-profit, volunteer agency directed and operated by community and local church volunteers residing throughout the greater Fox Valley area.
+The Batavia Interfaith Food Pantry (BIFP) is a 501(c)(3) not-for-profit, volunteer agency directed and operated by community and local church volunteers residing throughout the greater Fox Valley area.
 It is also a member of the Northern Illinois Food Bank Cooperative.
 Those who visit and use the Food Pantry are our neighbors and friends, people with disabilities, seniors, low income families, and families whose member(s) have lost their jobs.

 Once a client/family has been certified they may use the Pantry once a month.
 In addition, all clients may come during the last half hour of operation on any day the Pantry is open for produce and bakery items.